hutte-io/hutte-vscode-extension/README.md

 - Set as Default an Org from the Hutte project list.
   ![](./resources/documentation/gifs/HutteSetDefaultOrg.gif)
   Note that the default behaviour of `Hutte.yml` will be taken into account.
-This set default hutte org logic will perform the same logic as Hutte SFDX Plugin's `sfdx hutte:org:authorize` command.
+This set default hutte org logic will perform the same logic as Hutte SF Plugin's `sf hutte org authorize` command.

 - Activate a new Org from the Pool
   ![](./resources/documentation/gifs/TakingOrgFromPool.gif)